dataforgoodfr/13_democratiser_sobriete/rag_system/README.md

 You only need to pay attention, if necessary, to the volume mappings.

-And if you don't have anny GPU on your lcal machine and you don't have set-up cuda with docker, remove these line for the Ollama service ;
+And if you don't have anny GPU on your local device and you don't have set-up cuda with docker, remove these line for the Ollama service ;

 ```yaml
 deploy: